pdyxs/sudoku-puzzles/src/puzzle/rules.md

 Clearing Fog: Entering a correct digit in an unshaded cell will clear the fog in that cell, and in all unshaded cells that can be seen from that cell in an orthogonal direction (with shaded cells blocking vision).

 German Whispers: Digits in cells connected by a green line must have a difference of at least 5.
-All unshaded cells contain a German Whispers line, and no shaded cells do.
-German Whispers lines only move orthogonally.
+All unshaded cells are part of a single, connected German Whispers line, and no shaded cells are.
+The German Whispers line only connects cells orthogonally.

 Kropki: A white dot separates digits which are consecutive.